Frequently Asked Questions

 • Improper course level placement

-Reduced enrollment for any of the reasons listed above is only available for only one term (except for illness/medical condition), and a student must resume a full course of study at the next available semester.
+Reduced enrollment for any of the reasons listed above is only available for one semester (except for illness/medical condition.)
+Students must resume a full course of study at the next available semester.
 The reduced course load must consist of at least half the credit hours required for a full course of study.

-A reduced course load (or, if necessary no course load) may be authorized due to a student’s temporary illness or medical condition for a period of time not to exceed a total of 12 months.
-In order to authorize a reduced course load the student must provide current documentation from a licensed physician or psychologist for each term requested.
+* A reduced course load (or, if necessary, no course load) may be authorized due to a student's temporary illness or medical condition for a period of time not to exceed a total of 12 months.
+In order to authorize a reduced course load the student must submit a Reduced Course Load Authorization Form along with documentation from a licensed physician for each semester requested.

-SEVIS stands for Student and Exchange Visitor Information System.
-It is a government-mandated, internet-based system that provides users with access to information regarding F-1 and J-1 nonimmigrant students, exchange visitors, and their dependents.
-SEVIS links educational institutions authorized to admit and enroll international students to U.S. embassies, consulates, ports of entry, and the United States Citizenship & Immigration Services (formerly BCIS).
+SEVIS is a government-mandated, Internet-based system that provides users with access to information regarding F-1 and J-1 nonimmigrant students, exchange visitors, and their dependents.
+SEVIS links educational institutions authorized to admit and enroll international students to U.S. Embassies, Consulates, ports of entry, and the U.S. Citizenship and Immigration Services.

-• Once a student is admitted by Nova Southeastern University, the student’s information is entered into SEVIS and a bar-coded I-20 is issued.
+• Once a student is admitted to Nova Southeastern University, the student's information is entered into SEVIS and a bar-coded I-20 is issued.

 • When the student enters the U.S., the immigration officer records the event in SEVIS.